Hypergeometric Functions over Finite Fields: Classical Hypergeometric Functions

-Yang's first result is related to, by a Pfaff transformation, the first formula on page 165 of \cite{Vidunas2} by Vid{\=u}nas, which says We give a numeric finite field analogue of this formula in \eqref{eq:Vidunas}. \end{Example}
+Yang's first result is related, by a Pfaff transformation, to the first formula on page 165 of \cite{Vidunas2} of Vid{\=u}nas: We give a numeric finite field analogue of this formula in Conjecture \ref{eq:Vidunas}. \end{Example}

 We note here that Vid{\=u}nas \cite{Vidunas2} gave a list of several other algebraic hypergeometric $_2F_1$ functions.
 Moreover, Baldassarri and Dwork \cite{BD} determined general second order linear differential equations with only algebraic solutions.